Odoardo Di Santo: Later life

 After the election, the Liberals and NDP signed a two-year pact which ended forty-two years of Progressive Conservative rule.
 After leaving the legislature, Di Santo was appointed director of the Office of the Worker Adviser.

 The New Democratic Party won a majority government under Bob Rae's leadership in the 1990 provincial election, and Di Santo was appointed as chair of Ontario Workers' Compensation Board in 1991.
-During his tenure as chair, he implemented progressive policies, such as the non-rebuttable presumption that workers exposed to asbestos in the workplace be compensated for their injuries/illnesses - a novelty at the time.
+During his tenure as chair, he implemented progressive policies, such as the non-rebuttable presumption that workers exposed to asbestos in the workplace be compensated for their injuries or illnesses - a novelty at the time.
 In 1994, Rae transferred Di Santo to the Liquor License Board of Ontario.

-In 1992, Di Santo was President and founder of Casa Abruzzo, a non-profit for independent seniors.
+In 1992, Di Santo was president and founder of Casa Abruzzo, a non-profit for independent seniors.

-He campaigned for the House of Commons of Canada in the 1997 federal election, but finished third against Independent candidate John Nunziata in York South—Weston.
+He campaigned for the House of Commons of Canada in the 1997 federal election, but finished third against independent candidate John Nunziata in York South—Weston.